urma/acme-banking/README.md

 ```

 Running `docker` with the `-p 127.0.0.1:3000:3000` parameter
-binds the listening socket to `localhost`, preventing exposure,
+binds the listening socket to `localhost` to prevent
-If you are sure you want to expose the application to external
+accidental exposure.
+If you are sure you want to expose the
-users, just remove the `127.0.0.1` and it should be accessible
+application to external users, just remove the `127.0.0.1` and
-via any external interfaces on the Docker host.
+it should be accessible via any external interfaces on the
+Docker host.